International students in the U.S.: Who they are, where they're from

 Loading...

 Twelve of the top 20 higher ed institutions with the most international students are public schools.
-And these colleges are uniquely vulnerable to losing the social, cultural and financial contributions from these students, Startz said.
+And these colleges are uniquely vulnerable to losing the social, cultural and financial contributions from these students, according to Dick Startz, a distinguished professor of economics at the University of California, Santa Barbara.

 Private, Ivy League schools like Harvard or Yale could financially withstand losing their foreign population, Startz said.
 But "the tuition that's brought in by international students is incredibly important" for public universities, he said.